beijixiong3510/OWM/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3458626.svg)](https://doi.org/10.5281/zenodo.3458626)

+### There is a new version based on TF2  https://github.com/xuejianyong/OWM-tf2 provided by Dr. Jianyong Xue, and it basically reproduces our work.
+Thanks to all researchers who care about and support our work!

 ## Requirements

 ### If the environment configurations are different, the results may vary greatly  or even failing to work properly.
 You may need to adjust the code details according to your needs.